Skip to main content

 1. Create a new script in the Scripts folder named HelloWorldPlayer.cs.

-3. Copy the following code into the HelloWorldPlayer.cs script:
+2. Copy the following code into the HelloWorldPlayer.cs script and save it:

 using Unity.Netcode;